dfttoolkit package¶

 npt.NDArray[np.float64]

-Get the indices of the closest atom(s) for the given index or list of indices
+Get the indices of the closest atom(s) for the given index.

 - Parameters: